Catherine Machado

-Catherine Louise Machado (born April 20, 1936 in Santa Monica, California) is an American former figure skater.
-She is a two-time U.S. national bronze medalist.
+Catherine Louise Machado (April 20, 1936 – September 14, 2021) was an American figure skater.
+She was born in Santa Monica, California.
+She was a two-time U.S. national bronze medalist.
 In 1956, Machado became the first Latina to represent the United States at a Winter Olympics.
 After the 1956 World Championships, she turned professional.
 She was inducted into the United States Figure Skating Hall of Fame in 2005.